‘Black Ink Crew’s’ Sky Days Gets Flirty In Low-Cut Shirt

 Ever since Sky and the rapper went public with their relationship, both of their social media feeds have been filled with cute couple photos.
 And fans have been taking note of the tattoo artist’s happy “glow” for weeks now, as she appears to be head-over-heels in love.
 They’ve already joked about an engagement in a prior Instagram post, after all.

 Plus, two days ago, Sky shared a new set of photos where she posed with the rapper.
 They were spotted in matching winter coats.
 600 Breezy’s was arguably more eye-catching, as it featured the color red more prominently.
-His coat was also longer, and featured black accents on the hood, shoulders, and pockets.
+His coat was also longer and featured black accents on the hood, shoulders, and pockets.
 The tattoo artist, on the other hand, rocked a similar jacket, except hers was shorter.
 She paired it with baggy pants, a tight crop top, and tan shoes.

 This update has been liked over 178,000 times.

 Fans can hope for more updates of Sky and 600 Breezy.
-So far, it looks like their relationship is going very well so far.
+So far, it looks like their relationship is going very wel.